Tina Turner facts: Real name, husband, children, songs and movies of the Queen of Rock 'n' Roll

 As well as her personal and professional relationship with Ike Turner, Tina has also clocked up some significant collaborations with other top stars.

-She and David Bowie recorded a cover of Iggy Pop's 'Tonight' (originally written by Iggy with Bowie), which was a released as a single in 1984 and was the title track of Bowie's album of the same name.
+She and David Bowie recorded a cover of Iggy Pop's 'Tonight' (originally written by Iggy with Bowie), which was released as a single in 1984 and was the title track of Bowie's album of the same name.

 What films has Tina Turner starred in?